Generalized tonic–clonic seizure: Terminology

-Generalized tonic–clonic seizures can have a focal onset (described above) that progresses into a generalized seizure or be a generalized seizure at the onset.
-The term "Grand Mal" is outdated and nonspecific, referring to generalized tonic-clonic seizures with either a focal or generalized onset.
+Generalized tonic–clonic seizures can have a focal onset (described above) that progresses into a generalized seizure or be a generalized seizure at onset.
+The term "Grand Mal" is nonspecific, referring to generalized tonic–clonic seizures with either a focal or generalized onset.
+Due to this lack of specificity in describing the onset of a seizure and being considered an archaic term, it is not typically used by medical professionals.